betterscientificsoftware/bssw.io/Articles/Blog/BSSwF25Toolkit.md

 These activities reinforce problem-solving skills while exposing students to tools commonly used in scientific computing and enterprise software development.

-## Building the Website

-The website itself was developed using:
-- HTML5
-- CSS3
-- Visual Code Studio
-- Git version control

-The site structure was intentionally designed to remain lightweight and easy for beginners to understand.
-Each tutorial exists on its own HTML page to help students learn how multi-page websites are organized and linked together.

-The project also demonstrates practical web development concepts including:
-- Navigation menus
-- Dropdown navigation
-- Responsive layouts
-- External stylesheets
-- Semantic HTML structure
-- Code formatting with <pre> and <code> blocks

-By building the site manually rather than relying entirely on templates, I was able to better understand how front-end systems are organized and deployed.

-## Challenges During Development

-One major challenge during development involved Git repository management and synchronization between local and remote repositories.
-While working on the site, I
-encountered:
-- Merge conflicts
-- Non-fast-forward push errors
-- Deleted file recovery
-- Workflow restoration
-- GitHub Pages deployment issues

-These challenges ultimately became learning opportunities and helped strengthen my understanding of Git troubleshooting, repository recovery, and collaborative version control practices.

-Another challenge was organizing advanced HPC concepts in a way that remained accessible to beginners while still being technically accurate.
-This required balancing simplified explanations with real-world examples and mathematical models.

 ### Educational Goals and Future Expansion